 Write down your questions so you remember to ask them during your visits.

-- Maintain a healthy weight: Ask your healthcare provider what your weight should be.
-If you are overweight, weight loss may help relieve hiatal hernia symptoms, such as heartburn.
+- Maintain a healthy weight.
+If you are overweight, weight loss may help relieve your symptoms.

-- Stop smoking: Smoking can increase your symptoms of heartburn.
+- Do not smoke.
+Smoking can increase your symptoms of heartburn.